Salimmwatsefu/Backend-Code-challenge/README.md

 ## *Installation*
 - Clone the repository to your local machine
 - Ensure that the environment is active
-- Install the required dependencies with `
+- Install the required dependencies with `pip install Flask Werkzeug` `pip install pytest`
-- pip install Flask
-- pip install sqlite3
-`
+- SQLite3 is a built-in module in Python, so you don't need to install it separately.
 - Create a new SQLite3 database by running the database.py script in the terminal with `python3 database.py`
 - Run the app with `python3 app.py`
 - Run the tests using `pytest tests.py`